Things to do in Brownsville Texas

 Stillman House Museum

-Why visit: This beautifully preserved historic home offers a glimpse into 19th-century life in Brownsville and the story of Charles Stillman, the city’s founder.
-It’s one of the oldest structures in Brownsville and part of the broader heritage association offerings.
+Why visit: This is a beautifully preserved historic home.
+It offers a glimpse into 19th-century life in Brownsville.
+Also, the story of Charles Stillman, the city’s founder.
+It’s one of the oldest structures in Brownsville.
+It's also part of the broader heritage association offerings.

 📍 1325 E Washington St, Brownsville, TX